Mysterious Ghost Words That Only Exist in Dictionaries

 “A word that has come into a dictionary, grammar, or other scholarly work as a result of a misreading or misinterpretation, as by mistaking a typographical error for an actual word.”

 Everyone makes silly mistakes from time to time.
 And sometimes those silly mistakes have long-lasting effects.
 Ghost words have appeared in English dictionaries for as long as we’ve had English dictionaries.
+They're even in the Scrabble dictionary now.
 As you can probably imagine, their origins and uses are often amusing to learn about.
 The following are a few of the most well-known examples.

 “Cairbow” is a misspelling of “caribou,” otherwise known as a reindeer.
 This non-word first appeared in an early 20th-century version of the Oxford English Dictionary.
 “Cairbou” was supposed to appear in a usage example of the word “glare,” but the author accidentally used the typo “cairbow” instead.